tinng-dev/near_crowdfunding_ncd/README.md

 ## TODO
 - Implement DAO for each interval
 - admin fns to control this dapp
-- refund money to users
+- Refund money to users
 ### new
 ```sh
 near call $ID new '{}' --accountId $ID